 Our bespoke Outlander Tours let you be in control of how you follow in Claire and Jamie’s footsteps.
 Our office is located just down the road from Aberdour Castle, better known to fans of the television series as the monastery where Jamie recovers after his ordeal in episode 16, season 1.
 It is also contender for being Scotland’s oldest standing castle, so a visit here, where the present truly meets the past is highly recommended.

-One particular bonus of choosing Celtic Heritage Connections for your Outlander tour is that Charlotte has worked at a few of the historical sites during her time at Historic Environment Scotland.
+One particular bonus of choosing Celtic Heritage Connections for your Outlander tour is that Charlotte has worked at a few of the historical sites during her time at Historic Environment Scotland and has worked closely with Sam Heughan and Graham McTavish for their recent show, Men in Kilts.
 Together we can tailor your Outlander experience to what you want it to be with advise given during the planning stage, choosing the number of days it would take and finalizing an itinerary, giving you time to emerge yourself in the beauty of Scotland while being driven by your own historian so you can sit back and relax between locations.

 Example of a one-day Outlander Tour